 In the end, you’ll have scrapbooks that highlight where your workers have been and how far they have come.

 An hour or two for board games allows workers to engage in strategic thinking, collaboration, and creation of fun office memories.

 Board games have had a resurgence lately, and there are several of them you can bring to the office.
 A board game lunch with provided snacks is a fun and easy activity that lets workers loosen up and get to know each other.

-Choose board games where workers aren’t pitted against each other, but instead ones where they work as a team.
-There is a plethora of team-based games out there today, and a simple Google search yields great results.
+Choose board games where workers aren’t pitted against each other but instead ones where they work as a team.
+There are a plethora of team-based games out there today, and a simple Google search yields great results.

 Which Team Building Exercises Work For You?